 Orchid Pusey is the Associate Director of Asian Women’s Shelter (AWS), where she has led a national peer-to-peer training and technical assistance program, and has focused on cultural responsiveness in work to end violence, language access systems for community interpretation and translation, programming for LGBTQ communities, and organizational and movement sustainability to end violence.
 Orchid loves the empowerment that digital storytelling can bring to storytellers and the transformation that it can provide for story watchers and media culture.
 She has been involved in digital storytelling production and facilitation with marginalized communities since 2002.

 Canadian Projects Director

 Rani worked for more than 15 years as a film programmer, video artist, and VJ in many cities, countries, islands, clubs, and festivals around the world, before pursuing a second education in environmental studies, with a concentration on community arts, environmental education, and social justice.
 It was during this time, in 2008, that she was first introduced to StoryCenter, and she has been facilitating digital storytelling workshops ever since.
-BA, Film studies, Ryerson University; MS, Environmental Studies, York University.
+Rani studied film at Ryerson University, and she has a Masters in Environmental Studies from York University.

 East Coast Region Director